Anime Expo’s AMV Competition is one of our most cherished and longest running events.

 Questions or Comments?
 Send us an email: email@example.com

 - We recommend MP4 or MKV file formats.
-We will also accept AVI, MOV, M2TS, or MPG, but they are not recommended.
-We reserve the right to reject other file formats such as WMV or MXF.
+We also accept AVI, MOV, M2TS, or MPG, but they are not recommended.
+Any other file format will be rejected.

 - We recommend H.264/AVC 8-bit codecs.
 We strongly recommend against using antiquated codecs such as XVID, or bleeding-edge codecs such as 10-bit or H.265/HEVC.

-- We recommend file sizes of 250MB* or smaller.
+- We recommend file sizes of 300MB* or smaller.
 We reserve the right to reject files that we deem to be excessively large.

-- We recommend inserting one second of empty black silence to the start and end of each entry.
+- We recommend adding 5 seconds of empty black silence to the start and end of every entry.

-BE ADVISED: For the convenience of our judges, we reserve the right to transcode any entries to fit the above standards.
+BE ADVISED: For the convenience of our judges, we reserve the right to adjust any entries to conform to the above recommendations.
 This may impact the quality of your entry as presented to the judges.
-To ensure the judges experience your AMV in the most ideal way, please follow the recommendations above.
+To ensure that the judges experience your AMV in the most ideal way, please follow the recommendations above.